 Closed 1 January, 1 May and 25 December

 Métro: Cluny-La Sorbonne, Saint-Michel

-The Orangerie Museum is finally open after a 6-year reconstruction.
-This Paris attraction is home to the works of some of the most famous impressionists and is located right at the entrance to the Tuilleries.
-Monet’s water lilies are installed in a separate oval room to give visitors a wonderful visual experience.
+The Orangerie Museum is home to the works of some of the most famous impressionists and is located right at the entrance to the Tuilleries.
+Monet’s water lilies are installed in separate oval rooms to give visitors a wonderful visual experience.
 Don’t miss it.

 A stroll down the Champs Elysees is a Paris must.
 It is a magical experience any time of day, but especially in the evening.
 Shops and restaurants are open late and there is always a great deal of activity on the Champs.
 If you venture into some of the automobile dealerships; you will find cafes and bars that are quite interesting and seem a bit out-of-place.
 And, unlike in the US, no one will bother you to buy anything.

 We strongly recommend a stroll through the exquisite Luxembourg gardens; it absolutely lovely any time of year.
 This is a great spot for a picnic, or to just hang-out and watch the world go by.
 Sundays are our favorite times to go to the Luxembourg gardens as most of the Paris stores are closed and you will get to see Parisians enjoying a Sunday in the park.

 If you have never been to a European market, we recommend you check-out a Paris market.
 You won’t be disappointed.
 There is a food market Tues-Sat in St Germain on rue Mabillon.
 (Near the Metro stop Mabillon) It is open 8-1 and 4-7:30pm.
 You can also try theEdgar Quinet market near Montparnasse, the Mouffetard market on Rue Mouffetard (near the metro stop Cencier-Daubenton), or the market on Rue Cler.